PixelStudios138/9CT-Task-4/portfolio.md

 **Outputs:** The game will display the player's score, any objects that are collected (when they have been collected), the inventory (when opened), the player's health & hunger; and it will play a music track in the background.

-**Transmission**: The game may include a multiplayer option, where it will transmit other player's position and currently equipped item
+**Transmission**: The game will include a multiplayer option, where it will transmit other player's position and currently equipped item

 **Storage**: The game may save the player's progress, such as position, any items built, and potentially user settings